syd-baroya/OpenGLProjectTemplate/README.md

 ### Building the Project

 This project uses [CMake Presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) for simplified configuration and building.
+Navigate to the "OpenGLProjectTemplate/" folder to run these commands.

 **1. Configure the project:**